Shivanshxsharma/ALFRED/README.md

 Alfred is an AI assistant designed from the ground up to work **as a personal AI agent.**

 Most agents are easy to build.
 A few API calls, a prompt, a tool or two.
-Alfred is built around the harder problems: streaming that doesn't drop, a RAG pipeline that retrieves the right thing on follow-up questions, and a long-term memory system that actually remembers who you are.
+Alfred is built around the harder problems: streaming that doesn't drop, a RAG pipeline that retrieves the right thing on follow-up questions, a long-term memory system that actually remembers who you are, and a multi-provider model layer that keeps working even when a single provider doesn't.

 The architecture was designed before a single line was written — validated against real engineering approaches from production systems, not just tutorials.